-- The degree specific regulations are: 54. - a.
+- 57. The degree specific regulations are: - a.
 Grounds for Award.
 Awarded on successful completion of supervised clinical practice, written examination, assessed essay and research portfolio, including thesis, small-scale research projects and experimental case reports. - b.
 Mode of Study and Prescribed Period of Study.
 The programme can be taken on a full-time or mixed full-time/part-time basis, but the first year is taken on a full-time basis only.
 The prescribed period of study is 36 months full-time, or between 48 and 60 months on a mixed full-time/part-time basis. - c.
 Thesis Length.
 The thesis must not exceed 30,000 words unless, in exceptional cases, the College has given permission for a longer thesis.

-Doctor of Psychotherapy (DPsychotherapy)
+Doctor of Psychotherapy and Counselling (DPsychotherapy)

-- The degree specific regulations are: 55. - a.
+- 58. The degree specific regulations are: - a.
 Placement.
-Students will undertake a practice placement, consisting of 300 hours of supervised counselling practice and 60 hours of counselling supervision. - b.
+Students will undertake a practice placement, consisting of 300 hours of supervised counselling practice and 60 hours of counselling supervision.

+- b.
 Thesis Length.
-The thesis will be between 35,000 and 45,000 words in length unless in exceptional cases the College has given permission for a longer thesis. - c.
+The thesis will be between 35,000 and 55,000 words in length unless in exceptional cases the College has given permission for a longer thesis. - c.
+Prescribed period.
+The prescribed period of study for students undertaking the programme on a full-time basis is 48 months, and for students undertaking the programme on a part-time basis is 84 months. - d.
 Resits.
 A student who fails the practice placement may, on the recommendation of the Board of Examiners, be offered a second opportunity to undertake the placement if in the opinion of the Board the failure was attributable to illness, hardship or other relevant circumstances beyond the student's control.
-A repeat placement is to be completed within a further 24 months. - d.
+A repeat placement is to be completed within a further 24 months. - e.
 Recognition of Prior Learning (RPL).
 In the case of formal, certificated study, up to 60 credits of prior learning at Scottish Credit and Qualifications Framework (SCQF) level 11 may be recognised.
-In the case of noncertificated study, up to 20 credits of prior learning may be recognised.
+In the case of non-certificated study, up to 20 credits of prior learning may be recognised.